-Sprint Express may be available on November 18th with Android 2.3 in towAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Express may be available on November 18th with Android 2.3 in towAlex Wagner - Editorial Director of News and Content

 Boy, Sprint sure loves it some portrait QWERTY Android phones.
 We've already seen the Motorola XPRT, Titanium, and Admiral as well as the Samsung Replenish launch in 2011, and now another such device has been spied in the latest version of the Sprint Playbook.
 Dubbed the Express, this mystery device is packing a 2.6-inch touchscreen, 600MHz processor, 3.2-megapixel camera, 1,500mAh battery, Sprint ID, and Android 2.3.
 It's not clear exactly who makes the Express, but the Playbook does show that it'll be available for Direct Ship only on November 18th for $19.99 with a two-year contract and $50 mail-in rebate.